-Last year (maybe even as long as two years ago), we learned about England for our geography lessons, and during that we covered a fun little bit of English history with Queen Victoria, and had an impromptu bit of history lessons and science lessons as the kids worked to design a bathing machine for Queen Victoria
+Last year (maybe even as long as two years ago), we learned about England for our geography lessons, and during that, we covered a fun little bit of English history with Queen Victoria, and had an impromptu bit of history lessons and science lessons as the kids worked to design a bathing machine for Queen Victoria.

-(This post has affiliate links marked by an *)
+(This post has affiliate links)

 Our activity inspiration: Queen Victoria’s Bathing Machine

-Queen Victoria’s Bathing Machine* follows a somewhat fictionalized account of how Queen Victoria really wanted to go swimming (bathing in the ocean) but was well aware it was not proper for the queen of England to be seen walking into the ocean just like any common person.
+Queen Victoria’s Bathing Machine follows a somewhat fictionalized account of how Queen Victoria really wanted to go swimming (bathing in the ocean) but was well aware it was not proper for the queen of England to be seen walking into the ocean, just like any common person.
 She expressed her desire to her husband, Prince Albert, and he got to work finding a way for Queen Victoria to go swimming.

-This book is delightfully cute, and at the end it has a couple of pages covering the inspiration for the story, and how we know so much about Queen Victoria’s reign (hint, she kept a lot of diaries).
+This book is delightfully cute, and at the end, it has a couple of pages covering the inspiration for the story, and how we know so much about Queen Victoria’s reign (hint: she kept a lot of diaries).

 Supplies for our bathing machine STEM activity